Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths: Conclusion

 \section{Conclusion}

-\sigame is a novel numerical framework, here manipulated to simulate the \cii\ emission from galaxies, capable of separately tracing the \cii\ emission from the molecular, atomic, and ionized gas in the ISM.
-The method was applied to SPH simulations of seven star-forming galaxies at $z = 2$ with stellar masses in the range $\sim (0.3 - 5)\times 10^{10}\,{\rm \msun}$ and star formation rates $\sim 5-60\,{\rm \msun\,yr^{-1}}$ in order to make predictions of the \cii\ line emission from main-sequence galaxies during the peak of the cosmic star formation history.
+We have adapted \sigame (described in previous Chapter) to include simulations of the \cii\ emission from star-forming galaxies. \sigame was applied to SPH simulations of seven star-forming galaxies at $z = 2$ with stellar masses in the range $\sim (0.4 - 6.6)\times 10^{10}\,{\rm \msun}$ and SFRs $\sim 5-60\,{\rm \msun\,yr^{-1}}$ in order to make predictions of the \cii\ line emission from MS galaxies during the peak of the cosmic star formation history.

 A key result of our simulations is that the total \cii\ emission budget from our galaxies is dominated by the molecular gas phase ($\gs 70\%$) in the central regions ($R\ls 1\,{\rm kpc}$) where the bulk of the star formation occurs and is most intense, and by PDR regions further out ($R\gs 1-2\,{\rm kpc}$) where the molecular \cii emission has dropped by at least an order of magnitude compared to their central values.
-The atomic, partly ionized phase of the PDR regions, while rarely able to produce \cii emission as intense as the molecular gas in the central regions, is nonetheless able to maintain significant levels of \cii emission from $R\sim 2\,{\rm kpc}$ all the way out to $\sim 8\,{\rm kpc}$ from the center.
-The net effect of this is that on global scales the atomic PDR gas can produce between 8 and 67\% of the total \cii luminosity with the molecular gas responsible for the remaining emission.
-We see a trend in which galaxies with higher star formation rates also have a higher fraction of their total \cii luminosity coming from the molecular phase.
-Our simulations consistently show that the ionized gas contribution to the \cii\ luminosity is negligible ($\ls 1\%$), despite the fact that this ISM phase is dominant in terms of mass (see Fig.\ \ref{m_cii}).
-This shows that the ionized gas is an inefficient \cii line emitter, as also underlined by its low \CIIsd values (Fig.\ \ref{cii_sfr_res}).
+The PDR gas phase, while rarely able to produce \cii emission as intense as the molecular gas in the central regions, is nonetheless able to maintain significant levels of \cii emission from $R\sim 2\,{\rm kpc}$ all the way out to $\sim 8\,{\rm kpc}$ from the center.
+The net effect of this is that on global scales the PDR gas can produce between 8\% and 67\% of the total \cii luminosity with the molecular gas responsible for the remaining emission.
+We see a trend in which galaxies with higher SFRs also have a higher fraction of their total \cii luminosity coming from the molecular phase.
+Our simulations consistently show that the ionized gas contribution to the \cii\ luminosity is negligible ($\ls 3\%$), despite the fact that this phase dominates the ISM mass budget (see Fig.\ \ref{m_cii}).
+Therefore, the ionized gas phase is an inefficient \cii line emitter in our simulations.

-The integrated \cii\ luminosities of our simulated galaxies are found to be higher and follow a steeper $L_{\rm [C{\sc II}]} - {\rm SFR}$ relation (slope $1.27\pm0.17$) in better agreement with \cii observations of $z\sim 5-6$ galaxies with similar SFRs \citep{capak15} than the relation observed for local and other high-$z$ galaxies.